 Accounts receivable are derived from the sale of products throughout the world to semiconductor manufacturers, semiconductor contract assemblers, electronics manufacturers and burn-in and test service companies.
 Accounts receivable are recorded at the invoiced amount and are not interest bearing.
 The Company maintains an allowance for doubtful accounts to reserve for potentially uncollectible trade receivables.
 The Company also reviews its trade receivables by aging category to identify specific customers with known disputes or collection issues.
 The Company exercises judgment when determining the adequacy of these reserves as the Company evaluates historical bad debt trends, general economic conditions in the United States and internationally, and changes in customer financial conditions.
 Uncollectible receivables are recorded as bad debt expense when all efforts to collect have been exhausted and recoveries are recognized when they are received.
-No significant adjustments to the allowance for doubtful accounts were recorded during the fiscal years ended May 31, 2022, 2021 or 2020.
+During the fiscal year ended May 31, 2023, the Company recorded bad debt expense of \$24,000.
+No significant adjustments to the allowance for doubtful accounts were recorded during the fiscal years ended May 31, 2022 or 2021.